About Steve Ball

 Steve has also accumulated a large collection of Civil War era sheet music.
 It is interesting to see the original sheet music for many of the tunes performed during the presentation.
 Steve can bring the guitars and sheet music to display when giving his presentation on the music of the Civil War.

 Lisa and Steve got married in June, 2015.
 Lisa often joins Steve on upright bass and vocal harmonies.
 Lisa is a trained pianist, and an excellent musician in her own right, and is also very knowledgeable on the history of the music in both presentations.
 She is from Columbus Ohio, and began playing piano as a child, and began playing upright bass in 2013.
+Lisa has six ancestors who served in the Union Army.

 In Steve's family heritage is his Great-Great Grandfather on Steve's Mothers side of the family, a Union Private by the name of William Tyler Butts, born in Athens County Ohio in 1842.
 He married in 1861, and moved to the town of Yellowbud in Ross County Ohio to work on the Ohio Canal.
 William enlisted in the Union Army in December of 1861, in the newly formed 73rd Ohio Volunteer Infantry Regiment, out of Chillicothe Ohio.
 Private Butts saw action in the battles of Cross Keys, Second Bull Run, Chancellorsville, Gettysburg, Chattanooga, Lookout Mountain, and Missionary Ridge.
 Private Butts re-enlisted at the end of 1863, and then went with General Sherman on the drive to take Atlanta.
 Private Butts was shot at Kennesaw Mountain Georgia on June 19, 1864, badly wounded in the left leg.
 This wound did not stop him from participating in the famous "March to the Sea", as he rejoined the 73rd just before the Battle of Atlanta.
 He was mustered out of the Union Army on July 7, 1865, a significant date in history, being the same day the Lincoln conspirators were hung in Washington D.C.
 William Butts returned home to Yellowbud with a still badly wounded leg, Tuberculosis, and chronic dysentery.
 His son, born in 1861, died in 1866.
 William then fathered four daughters, the second becoming Steve's Great Grandmother.

 William Tyler Butts died on August 28, 1874, at the age of 32 of "consumption", the then-title for TB.
 He left a widow and four daughters.
 He was buried in Yellowbud, Ohio his grave left unmarked for 117 years, until Steve confirmed his burial site in 1991.
 Steve contacted the Veterans Administration, and Private William Tyler Butts finally received his Military Grave marker in August of 1991.
 Steve is a member of the Sons of Union Veterans of the Civil War, always wearing his SUV medal on his uniform.
+Steve has six more ancestors who served in the Union Army, two of which were killed in action.